TREND50/GRANDproto_python/README.md

 # GRANDproto_python
-Scripts for the analysis of data produced with GRANDproto DAQ.
+Initial scripts for the analysis of data produced with GRANDproto initial DAQ (C).
+Mostly used during validation phase.